CASE STUDY

 • To determine the outlet line size of PSV, BDV as well as the flare main header and sub header of HP and LP flare system.

-Flare system in FGGS consists of different relief units that handle depressurization for the different processes taking place on the plant, to ensure safety of life and property on it.
+• Flare system in FGGS consists of different relief units that handle depressurisation for the different processes taking place on the plant, to ensure safety of life and property on it.

 DEPRESSURISATION & BLOWDOWN

-The Depressuring study was carried out for Three Production Separators and One HP Separator in FGGS facility, to determine Blow Down Valve Restriction orifice (RO) Area/Diameter, Peak relieving flowrate, Final Pressure as well as to predict the Minimum temperature of piping/vessel during Depressuring event.
+• Study Objectives: To determine Blow Down Valve Restriction orifice (RO) Area/Diameter, Peak relieving flow rate, Final Pressure as well as to predict the Minimum temperature of piping/vessel during Depressurising event.

 FLARE NETWORK ANALYSIS